cimocimocimo/staydrysystems.com/web/app/plugins/wp-retina-2x/readme.txt

 **Optimized**.
 The plugin is very fast and optimized.
 It doesn't create anything in the database.

 **Pro**.
 When activated, the Pro version adds support for Retina for full-size, support for lazy-loading for your responsive images and various options.
+And it supports my work :)

-**WP 4.4+**.
-Since 4.4, WP has support for Responsive Images.
-WP Retina 2x handles this well and nicely adds the retina images in the src-set created by WordPress.
-The HTML for the images not handled by WP 4.4 will also be handled by the plugin.
-Moreover, the plugin also has two options specific to WP 4.4+.
-One is to disable the Responsive Image support, the second one is to disable the additional image size called Medium Large.
+**Responsive Images**.
+WP has support for Responsive Images and this plugin handles this nicely by adding the retina images in the src-set created by WordPress.
+The HTML for the images not handled by WP 4.4 (outside posts) will also be handled by the plugin (pick "Picturefill" method for this).
+The plugin also provides an option to disable the 'Medium Large' created by WordPress which is actually not useful (it's a hack basically), this plugin does it better.

 **CSS & Background Images**.
 The plugin cannot inject CSS to handles the images added through CSS, that's both too dangerous and potentially very incorrect.
 However, in its Pro version and with PictureFill, you get an option to replace the inline CSS background image by their retina equivalent.